henrik/progress_bar/README.md

     |--=---=---=---=---=---=---=---=---=---=---=-…
     |---=---=---=---=---=---=---=---=---=---=---=…

-And show as done when you terminate it:
+And then show as done:

     |==========================================…